XRPLF/xrpl-dev-portal/content/tutorial-gateway-guide.md

 When one of your addresses receives a payment whose purpose is unclear, we recommend that you try to return the money to its sender.
 While this is more work than pocketing the money, it demonstrates good faith towards customers.
 You can have an operator bounce payments manually, or create a system to do so automatically.

 The first requirement to bouncing payments is [robustly monitoring for incoming payments](#robustly-monitoring-for-payments).
 You do not want to accidentally refund a customer for more than they sent you!
 (This is particularly important if your bounce process is automated.)
-The [Partial Payment Flag Gateway Bulletin](https://ripple.com/knowledge_center/partial-payment-flag/) explains how to avoid a common problem.
+The [Partial Payment Flag Gateway Bulletin (PDF)](https://ripple.com/files/GB-2014-06.pdf) explains how to avoid a common problem.

 Second, you should send bounced payments as Partial Payments.
 Since third parties can manipulate the cost of pathways between addresses, Partial Payments allow you to divest yourself of the full amount without being concerned about exchange rates within the Ripple Consensus Ledger.
 You should publicize your bounced payments policy as part of your terms of use.
 Send the bounced payment from either an operational address or a standby address.